-Grammy® Award-winning composer and conductor Eric Whitacre is among today’s most popular musicians.
-His works have been programmed worldwide by millions of amateur and professional performers, while his ground-breaking Virtual Choirs have united singers from over 120 different countries.
-Eric, a graduate of the prestigious Juilliard School of Music, is presently Artist in Residence with the Los Angeles Master Chorale, following five years as Composer in Residence at the University of Cambridge, UK.
+Grammy Award-winning composer and conductor, Eric Whitacre, is among today’s most popular musicians.
+His works are programmed worldwide and his ground-breaking Virtual Choirs have united singers from more than 145 countries over the last decade.
+Born in Nevada in 1970, Eric is a graduate of the prestigious Juilliard School of Music (New York).
+He completed his second term as Artist in Residence with the Los Angeles Master Chorale in 2020 having served five years as Composer in Residence at the University of Cambridge (UK).

 His compositions have been widely recorded and his debut album as a conductor on Universal, Light and Gold, went straight to the top of the charts, earning a Grammy.
 As a guest conductor he has drawn capacity audiences to concerts with many of the world’s leading orchestras and choirs in venues from Carnegie Hall (New York) to the Royal Albert Hall (London).
 Insatiably curious and a lover of all types of music, Eric has worked with legendary Hollywood composer Hans Zimmer, as well as British pop icons Laura Mvula, Imogen Heap and Annie Lennox.